-Wood’s research focuses on factors affecting the success of boys and men of color education, with a specific focus on community colleges.
+Wood’s research focuses on factors affecting the success of boys and men of color education, with a specific focus on early childhood education and community colleges.
 In particular, his research examines contributors (e.g., social, psychological, academic, environmental, institutional) to positive outcomes.
-Dr. Wood has delivered over a 120 scholarly professional and conference presentation.
-His research has been featured by the White House Initiative on Educational Excellence for African Americans, New York Times, Chronicle of Higher Education, Huffington Post, Fortune Magazine, Los Angeles Times, Miami Herald, San Francisco Chronicle, C-SPAN, and National Press Club.
-Dr. Wood has authored over 120 publications, including more than 60 peer-reviewed journal articles.
-He has authored and edited 14 books, his most recent books include: Supporting men of color in the community college (2017, Wood and Harris III), Teaching boys and young men of color (2016, Wood and Harris III) and Teaching men of color in the community college (2015, Wood, Harris III, and White).
+Dr. Wood has delivered over a 1,000 scholarly professional and conference presentations.
+His research has been featured by NBC, New York Times, Chronicle of Higher Education, Huffington Post, Fortune Magazine, Los Angeles Times, Miami Herald, San Francisco Chronicle, C-SPAN, and National Press Club.
+Dr. Wood has authored over 160 publications, including more than 70 peer-reviewed journal articles and 15 books.

 Dr. Wood is a former recipient of the Sally Casanova Pre-Doctoral Fellowship from which he served as research fellow at the Stanford Institute for Higher Education Research (SIHER), Stanford University.
-He has also served as a Young Academic Fellow for the Institute for Higher Education Policy and Lumina Foundation.
-His scholarship and professional practice have been lauded through awards and honors, including: the Council for the Study of the Community College Barbara K. Townsend Emerging Scholar Award the National Association for Student Personnel Administrator’s Newly Published Research Award from the Knowledge Community on Men and Masculinities; the ASHE Council on Ethnic Participation Mildred Garcia Award for Exemplary Scholarship the ASU Alumni Association Outstanding Graduate Award, the ASU Fulton College Dean’s Excellence Award for Graduate Research, the Sacramento Observer’s the Top 30 under 30 Award, the ASU Fulton College Robert H. Fenske Fellowship for Higher & Postsecondary Education (ASU Fulton College); and the International Society for the Exploration of Teaching and Learning Distinguished Fellows Presentation Co-Award.
 Wood received his PhD in Educational Leadership & Policy Studies with an emphasis in Higher Education and master’s degree in Curriculum and Instruction with an emphasis in Early Childhood Education from Arizona State University (ASU).
 He also holds a master’s degree in Higher Education Leadership with a concentration in Student Affairs and a bachelor’s degree in Black History and Politics from California State University, Sacramento.
 Luke is a member of Alpha Phi Alpha Fraternity Incorporated.